open-resources/physics_bank/content/public/003.Vectors/Coordinate System and Vector Components/Delivery Man/delivery_man.md

 ## Part 3

-How far is the restaurant from the post office?
+How far is the shortest path from the post office to the restaurant?

 ### Answer Section